 The independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 Although Dr. Cai, Chief Executive Officer of the Corporation, generally chairs meetings of the Board, the Corporation does not have a Chairman of the Board.
-Rather, the Corporation has appointed Robert M. Callander as "Lead Director" to provide leadership to the independent directors of the Corporation.
 The primary role and responsibility of the Lead Director is to provide leadership in ensuring Board effectiveness.
-The Lead Director is responsible for facilitating and encouraging open and effective communication between the management of the Corporation and the Board, consulting with the Chief Executive Officer and President in setting the agenda for Board meetings, ensuring Board meetings when the Chief Executive Officer and President is absent.